What is the difference between the Medical Grade and Supplement Strength Drops?

 Not yet.
 There are many researchers working on this idea.
 However, there is still not enough evidence that this is effective.
 We will offer this as soon as scientific evidence supports its use.

-Who is a good candidate for Prescription Strength Allergy Drops?
+Who is a good candidate for Medical Grade Allergy Drops?

 Anyone who suffers from allergies.